masterbtcltc/omnilite/src/omnicore/doc/rpc-api.md

 JSON-RPC API
 ============

-Omni Core is a fork of Bitcoin Core, with Omni Protocol feature support added as a new layer of functionality on top.
-As such interacting with the API is done in the same manner (JSON-RPC) as Bitcoin Core, simply with additional RPCs available for utilizing Omni Protocol features.
+OmniFeather is a fork of Feathercoin, with the Omni Protocol feature support from OmniLayer for Bitcoin added as a new layer of functionality on top.
+As such interacting with the API is done in the same manner (JSON-RPC) as Feathercoin Core, simply with additional RPCs available for utilizing Omni Protocol features.

-As all existing Bitcoin Core functionality is inherent to Omni Core, the RPC port by default remains as `8332` as per Bitcoin Core.
-If you wish to run Omni Core in tandem with Bitcoin Core (eg. via a separate datadir) you may utilize the `-rpcport<port>` option to nominate an alternative port number.
+As all existing Feathercoin functionality is inherent to OmniFeather, the RPC port by default remains as `9337` as per Feathercoin.
+If you wish to run OmniFeather in tandem with Feathercoin (eg. via a separate datadir) you may utilize the `-rpcport<port>` option to nominate an alternative port number.

 All available commands can be listed with `"help"`, and information about a specific command can be retrieved with `"help <command>"`.